 You might want to wait on this if you have little ones, but it does make for awesome decor!
 I did a lot of pomping in college for floats.
 A LOT.
-You can either use chicken wire to STUFF the tissue in OR you can wrap the pomp around a marker and stick it in modge/podge onto the plyboard.
+You can either use chicken wire to STUFF the tissue (these are precut) in OR you can wrap the pomp around a marker and stick it in modge/podge onto the plyboard.

 Pomping is literally just flour and water, but you can also buy premade pomp paste.

 We purchased six straw bales for around $40.
 I knew my little Kindergartners and first graders would complain about the scratchiness of them, so we threw moving blankets on top of the straw bales!
 You could easily put folding chairs as well if your trailers are big enough.

 #8.
 Prepare Inexpensive Wheel Covers for your Parade Float

 Our troop sells cookies as their major form on fundraising.
 So we themed our tire and wheel covers with cookies!
 Just grab some of these heavy duty ties to attach them to the wheel.

 You could do something similar like helmets, soccer balls, and tennis baseballs.
 We made ours out of plywood and tied them using plastic ties.

 #9.
 Stock your Parade Float with Candy and Necklaces